 Brown, Phil H.(born: 1872 - died: 1923)

 The Division of Negro Economics was established in 1918 to mobilize Negro workers and address their issues during World War I. The program came about after much pressure from Negro leaders.
 It was the first program to assist Negro workers and acted as an informal employment agency.
-George Haynes of the Urban League was named director and continued in the post until the program was discontinued in 1921, when Haynes left the office.
+George Haynes of the Urban League was named director, continuing in the post until the program was discontinued in 1921, when Haynes left the office.

 Brown continued to serve as the Commissioner of Conciliation until his sudden death in November 1923.
 He died of a heart attack at his home, 1326 Riggs St. N.W., Washington, D.C.
 Funeral services were conducted at Brown's home by Rev. J. C. Olden and Rev. T. J. Brown.
-Phil H. Brown's body was sent to Hopkinsville, KY, for burial; he considered the city his home town.
+Brown's body was sent to Hopkinsville, KY, for burial; he considered the city his home town.

-Phil H. Brown was born in Ironton, OH; he lived in Washington, D.C. while working at the Government Printing Office (GPO).
-He then moved to Hopkinsville, KY, where he was a Republican leader.
+Brown was born in Ironton, OH; he lived in Washington, D.C. while working at the Government Printing Office (GPO), then later moved to Hopkinsville, where he was a Republican leader.
 He was employed by the Republican National Committee during the presidential elections from 1908-1920.

 Phil H. Brown was also a recognized journalist and publisher in Kentucky; he had owned a printing company located at Tenth and Chestnut Streets in Hopkinsville.
 He was editor of the newspaper Major in 1902 and the Morning News in 1903.
 He also published the Saturday News.
-Brown had an association with the Chicago Daily News, The New York Journal, and the New York Sun.
+Brown had associations with the Chicago Daily News, The New York Journal, and the New York Sun.
 He also wrote articles for many other publications.
 In 1916, Brown's printing company published the book The Awakening of Hezekiah Jones, by J. E. Bruce.

 For more see A History of Christian County Kentucky from Oxcart to Airplane, by C. M. Meacham; Colored Girls and Boys Inspiring United States History and a Heart to Heart Talk About White Folks, by W. H. Harrison, Jr.; "Phil H. Brown dies suddenly in Washington," The Afro American, 12/07/1923, p.
-1; and U.S. Department of Labor Historian J. MacLaury, "The Federal Government and Negro Workers Under President Woodrow Wilson," paper delivered at the Annual Meeting of the Society for History in the Federal Government, 03/16/2000, Washington, D.C. [available online].
+1; and U.S. Department of Labor Historian J. MacLaury, "The Federal Government and Negro Workers Under President Woodrow Wilson," paper delivered at the Annual Meeting of the Society for History in the Federal Government, 3/16/2000, Washington, D.C. [available online].